raj9572/levitec-mart/README.md

  3.cors  --- which is user for allow the origin to send the data to the server
- 4. mongoose ---  which is used for fetch , create and many other operation for the data of user or products 5.puppeteer  -- which is used for generating the dynamic data into the pdfs file
+ 4. mongoose ---  which is used for fetch , create and many other operation for the data of user or products 5.puppeteer  -- which is used for generating the dynamic data into the pdfs file 6.dotenv -- for secure the sensitive data from the other person who can use this as misuse

 # Some important things
 1. we do not use protected route because we do not need in requirement